ashlynn4567/RunBuddy/README.md

 ## Description

-This is my first project for the University of Oregon Coding Bootcamp 2022.
-I must build my first webpage, RunBuddy, using a premade design mockup.
+RunBuddy was built using a premade design mockup.
 In this project, I implement responsive HTML elements and CSS properties to make a functional and visually appealing webpage in which users can sign up for sessions with RunBuddy's personal trainers.
 This project features an assignment that mimics working closely with a client to address constantly updating needs and design choices.

 ## Deployed Site